uxlfoundation/oneAPI-spec/source/elements/oneART/source/embree-spec.rst

-domain (in instance space) is approximated by its axis aligned bounding box internally and therefore inner nodes that do not intersect the original domain might intersect the approximative bounding box which results in unneccessary callbacks.
-In any case, the callbacks are conservative, i.e. if a primitive is inside the query domain a callback will be invoked but the reverse is not neccessarily true.
+domain (in instance space) is approximated by its axis aligned bounding box internally and therefore inner nodes that do not intersect the original domain might intersect the approximative bounding box which results in unnecessary callbacks.
+In any case, the callbacks are conservative, i.e. if a primitive is inside the query domain a callback will be invoked but the reverse is not necessarily true.

 For efficiency, the radius of the ``query`` object can be decreased (in world space) inside the callback function to improve culling of geometry